123ramashish/authWithOTP/README.md

 # Install dependencies
 npm install
-Create a .env file in the root of your project and add the following environment variables:
+Create a .env file in the root of your project and add the following environment variables: bash
+Copy code
 REACT_APP_API_URL=http://localhost:8000/api   # API base URL
 Start the React application:
+bash
+Copy code
 npm start
-The app should now be running at http://localhost:8000.
+The app should now be running at http://localhost:3000.

 How to Build for Production
-To build the project for production, run the following command: npm run build
+To build the project for production, run the following command:

+bash
+Copy code
+npm run build
 This will generate a build/ folder with optimized production assets.

 Running Tests
-If tests are implemented, you can run them using: npm test
+If tests are implemented, you can run them using:

+bash
+Copy code
+npm test
 API Endpoints
-Make sure you have the backend server running, which provides the following API endpoints:
+Ensure the backend server is running, which provides the following API endpoints:

 POST /api/auth/signup: Sign up a user and send OTP to their email.
 POST /api/auth/verify-otp: Verify the OTP sent to the user’s email.